haotiangu/Loop_Closure_Detection_ML/README.md

 ```
 python read_bin_new.py
 ```
-## Pre-trained Models
-The pre-trained models for both the baseline and refined networks can be downloaded [here](https://drive.google.com/open?id=1wYsJmfd2yfbK9DHjFHwEeU1a_x35od61)

 ## Submap generation
 Added the rough MATLAB code that was used for submap generation upon requests.
 Some functions are gotten from the toolbox of [Oxford Robotcar](https://robotcar-dataset.robots.ox.ac.uk/).